avahi-org/avahiplatform/README.md

 - Enterprise-ready: Whether you're a solo developer or part of a large team, AvahiPlatform scales with your needs.
 From proof-of-concept to production, we've got you covered.
 - Python-friendly: If you can Python, you can AvahiPlatform.
 It's that simple!
 - Global Gradio URL: Quickly generate and share a URL to allow others to experience your functionality directly from your running environment.
+- Observability with metrics tracking and optional Prometheus integration 📊

 ## 🧱 What can you build with avahiplatform?